Pret-a-LLOD/ontology-lexicalization/README.md

 The lexicalization process includes semantic annotations and association rules.The DBpedia is large and so it may take nearly 1 hour to get results for a class.The system can be also run for all frequent classes (frequent 340 classes) of DBpedia but it will take more than a week to get results.<br/>

+List of DBpedia class can be found [link](https://app.swaggerhub.com/apis/melahi/lex-cbl/1.0.1) <br/>

-- For simplicity run it for a single class.
+- For simplicity run it for a single class (for example http://dbpedia.org/ontology/Actor).
 The input file contains class url and parameteres to run lexicalization process.
 The detail parameters can be found in [swagger document](https://app.swaggerhub.com/apis/melahi/lex-cbl/1.0.1)
-The input fule looks like as follow:
+An example of input file is shown below.
 ```
 {
   "class_name"   : "http://dbpedia.org/ontology/Actor",